 The Company assesses goodwill and other indefinite-lived intangible assets at least annually for impairment as of the beginning of the fiscal fourth quarter or more frequently if certain events or circumstances exist.
 The Company tests goodwill for impairment at the reporting unit level, which is one level below the Company's operating segments.
 The Company identifies its reporting units by assessing whether the components of its operating segments constitute businesses for which discrete financial information is available and management of each operating segment regularly reviews the operating results of those components.
 The Company makes certain judgments and assumptions in allocating assets and liabilities to determine carrying values for its reporting units.
 When testing goodwill for impairment, the Company has the option of first performing a qualitative assessment to determine whether it is more-likely-than-not that the fair value of a reporting unit is less than its carrying amount as a basis for determining whether it is necessary to perform a quantitative goodwill impairment test.
-As of its fiscal 2019 second quarter, the Company uses a single quantitative step when determining the subsequent measurement of goodwill by comparing the fair value of a reporting unit with its carrying amount and recording an impairment charge for the amount that the carrying amount exceeds the fair value, up to the total amount of goodwill allocated to that reporting unit.
-When testing other indefinite-lived intangible asset for impairment, the Company also has the option of first performing a qualitative assessment to determine whether it is more-likely-than-not that the indefinite-lived intangible asset is impaired as a basis for determining whether it is necessary to perform a quantitative test.
-The quantitative impairment test for indefinite-lived intangible asset is impaired as a basis for determining whether it is necessary to perform a quantitative test.
-The quantitative impairment test for indefinite-lived intangi
+The Company uses a single quantitative step when determining the subsequent measurement of goodwill by comparing the fair value of a reporting unit with its carrying amount and recording an impairment charge for the amount that the carrying amount exceeds the fair value, up to the total amount of goodwill allocated to that reporting unit.
+When testing other indefinite-lived intangible assets for impairment, the Company also has the option of first performing a qualitative assessment to determine whether it is more-likely-than-not that the indefinite-lived intangible asset is impaired as a basis for determining whether it is necessary to perform a quantitative test.
+The quantitative impairment test for indefinite-lived intangible asset sencompasses calculating the fair value of an indefinite-lived intangible asset and comparing the fair value to its carrying value.
+If the carrying value exceeds the fair value, an impairment c